Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 Introduction
 ************

-VPP's host stack is a user space implementation of several transport, session and application layer protocols.
+VPP's host stack is a user space implementation of a number of transport, session and application layer protocols.
 It leverages VPP’s graph based forwarding model and vectorized packet processing to ensure high throughput and scale transport protocol termination.